 Step Four: When your guitar is completed, you'll get snazzy final pictures from us and that's when we'll request that you pay the remaining balance on your instrument.

 Step Five: We'll let the guitar settle in for a week and then do a final setup.
 We ship it out, and then you play it.

-A quick note from Matt on the options: My personal opinion is this : If you primarily strum with a pick, go steel single cone.
-A single cone gets you a bit more headroom and attack that sounds good with a strum.
-Everything else or a mix of things go steel tricone cone.
-Brass will get you a bit warmer with both of these setups.
+A quick note from Matt on the options: My personal opinion is this : steel tricone, and if you are looking to play through an amp or really want a magnetic pickup for live use get a pick up.
+If you primarily strum with a pick, go steel single cone.
+A single cone gets you a bit more headroom and attack.

 Resonator Guitar Options and Prices

 Price changes located below do not affect the wonderful people already on the list.